Taldres/laravel-last-seen/README.md

 This will create a `config/last-seen.php` file where you can adjust thresholds and settings:

-- `enabled`: Enable or disable the package globally
+- `enabled`: Enables or disables the package globally.
+If disabled, only updating is deactivated; reading is still possible.
 - `user_model`: The User model class
 - `update_threshold`: Minimum seconds between last_seen updates
 - `recently_seen_threshold`: Seconds a user is considered recently seen after last activity